cecat/soundviz/README.md

-This tool is desiged specifically for sound log files produced by Yamcam or the command line tool Yamnet Sound Proviler (ysp), which can produce log files in the hundreds of MB.
+This tool is desiged specifically for sound log files produced by Yamcam or the command line tool Yamnet Sound Proviler (ysp), which can produce log files -- csv files with millions of rows.
 The tool processes these log files in 100k-row chunks, each of which take 10-15s to process.
-We use the built-in *multiprocessing* Python module to process in parallel across however many cores you have in your CPU.
-On an Apple M2 with 10 cores, each chunk effectively takes 3-5s.
+Using the built-in *multiprocessing* Python module, the code checks how many cores are available and chunks are processed in parallel across all cores.
+You can use the -c or --cores option to specify fewer.

 Both Yamcam and the ysp use the Yamnet model to classify sounds, with scores reported, for each sample, for each of the 521 sound classes Yamnet is trained to detect.
 These